vertigoaway/meowTP/README.md

   - ✅ client can send packets in bulk
   - ✅ client can recieve packets in bulk
   - ✅ client can download files from server
+    - ✅ binary files
+    - ✅ ASCII files
-    - ? download <= 0.5MB with little/no corruption
+    - ✅ download <= 0.5MB with little/no corruption
     - ? download <= 1MB with little/no corruption
     - ? download <= 10MB with little/no corruption
     - ? download <= 1GB with little/no corruption